The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 Within and around these specific MOS classifications, there are also some billets that offer golden opportunities to build data science expertise.
 Getting assigned to the Army’s AI Task Force co-located at Carnegie Mellon University, for instance, offers a chance to learn from the best and the brightest in both military and civilian data science research.

-Advanced Military Training Can Pave the Way to a Data Science Degree and Career After Service
+Advanced Military Training Can Offer a Path to a Data Science Degree and Career After Service

 All the basic schools you are sent to for the MOS listings above offer the building blocks you will need for understanding and pursuing data science degrees.